-To tilt outboard, shut off the engine and press the trim/tilt switch or auxiliary tilt switch to the up position.
+To tilt the outboard, shut off the engine and press the trim/tilt switch or auxiliary tilt switch to the up position.
 The outboard will tilt up until the switch is released or it reaches its maximum tilt position.

-- 1. Press the knob in and rotate it to engage the tilt support lever. - 2.
-Lower outboard to rest on the tilt support lever.

-3. To disengage the tilt support lever, raise the outboard off the support lever and rotate the lever down.
+- 1. Engage the tilt support lever by rotating the lever down. - 2.
+Lower the outboard to rest on the tilt support lever. - 3.
+Disengage the tilt support lever, by slightly tilting up the outboard and releasing the tilt support bracket.
 Lower the outboard.